toniwth/ts3up/README.md

  *-p \<path\>*

  Set the path where the ts3-server files are.
-By default it the current directory"
+By default it takes current path"

  *-h*